-- 1. THAT the Committee request Council to endorse the proposed 2015 Child Care Resources Group Workplan. - 2.
-THAT the Committee request Council to approve an expenditure of up to \$900 from the 2015 Boards, Committees and Commissions budget to cover the production costs of printing of child care brochures.
+- 1. THAT Council endorse the proposed 2015 Child Care Resources Group Workplan. - 2.
+THAT Council approve an expenditure of up to \$900 from the 2015 Boards, Committees and Commissions budget to cover the production costs of printing of child care brochures. - 3.
+THAT a copy of this report be forwarded to Burnaby's 4 MLAs and 2 MPs for information.